rachelmoon290/apatinder-documentation/docs/index.md

 ## Future Work
 Now that we have a working web application architecture, the next step is to collect real user swipes data and get feedback from the app users in order to evaluate and improve recommendation model performance.
 We can conduct testing such as A/B testing in order to determine whether our model results in higher dog adoption rate than random selection model.
 Furthermore, we plan to continue developing the application to suit APA!'s needs and work on the application rollout.

+## References
+The references we used for our frontend, backend, and model can be found in `references` folder.

 ## About Us
 We are a group of Masters and PhD candidate students from Harvard University School of Engineering and Applied Sciences (SEAS).
-This project is part of AC297r: Capstone project class, and we partnered with Austin Pets Alive! organization to work on this project.
+This project is part of AC297r: Capstone Project course (https://harvard-iacs.github.io/2019-AC297rs/), and we partnered with Austin Pets Alive! organization to work on this project.

 ## Acknowledgements
-We would like to give special thanks to our capstone project instructors Dr. David Sondak and Patrick Ohiomoba, who guided our projects from beginning to end and were always super supportive.
-We also greatly thank Steve Porter, Director of Lifesaving Operations at Austin Pets Alive!, for partnering with our team and being very enthusiastic about our project.
+We would like to give special thanks to our capstone project instructors Dr. David Sondak and Patrick Ohiomoba, who guided our projects from beginning to end and always gave us helpful feedback.
+We also greatly thank Steve Porter, Director of Lifesaving Operations at Austin Pets Alive!, for partnering with our team and being very enthusiastic about our project and super supportive.